+It takes about 26 hours for the from the time that the yolk is released from the ovary until the egg is fully formed and comes out the vent.
 Egg laying is a complicated process.
-It takes about 26 hours for the germ of the yolk to progress through the oviduct, get surrounded by more yolk, then white, then get enclosed by the shell and finally dropped into the nesting box.
+Once that yolk is in transit through the oviduct, it gets surrounded by more yolk, then white, then gets enclosed by the shell (which requires about 15 hours to fully form) until it’s finally dropped into the nesting box.
 This process works like a conveyor belt.
-Even as the first egg is being laid, another is getting started and is working it’s way through the system.
+Even as the first egg is being laid, another is starting its journey through the system.
+There can be glitches.
 Sometimes an egg is missing the yolk, or the shell, or is a weird shape or teeny tiny or especially huge.
-Sometimes an egg gets stuck.
-As you can imagine, this is not comfortable for the hen!
-Snce the egg shares the same outlet as the digestive tract (the vent), it will be difficult for her to expel manure.
+When an egg stops moving along the tract, then your hen is egg bound.
+As you can imagine, this can cause all sorts of issues.
+Not only will eggs back up behind the stuck one, but also, since the egg shares the same outlet as the digestive tract (the vent), it will be difficult for her to expel manure.
 She’ll be miserable.
 She’ll die if that egg doesn’t come out.

+When a hen is egg bound she is in obvious discomfort.
 An egg bound hen stands more upright than usual and walks like a penguin.
-He abdomen might feel bloated.
+Her abdomen might feel bloated.
 She might be sitting in a nesting box, tilted with her tail up, her vent opening and closing, looking like she’s straining.
-However, these signs are also the symptoms of many other ailments.
-In fact, it is very, very rare that a hen is actually egg-bound.
+However, these are not definitive indications that she is egg bound because these are also the symptoms of many other ailments.
+In fact, it is very rare that has an egg stuck in her oviduct.
 More often than not, what you think is an egg bound chicken is actually a hen that is quite sick from something else.

-If she is egg bound, you might be able to see or feel the stuck egg just inside the vent.
+It is very, very rare that a perfectly formed egg is stuck at the lower end of the tract near the vent.
+In twenty years of keeping hens, I’ve never had such an egg bound hen.
+But, it does happen.
+If this is the case, you might be able to see or feel the stuck egg just inside the vent.
 Slather vaseline on a (gloved) finger and feel up her vent.
 If you reach the obstruction, try to grease it to help it along.

-It looks like she’s enjoying the soak, doesn’t it?
+It looks like she’s enjoying the bath, doesn’t it?